geraldopmj/geraldopmj/README.md

 <h1 align="center">Hi, I'm Geraldo Pereira de Morais Júnior</h1>
 <h3 align="center">A Computer Science student from Brazil aspiring to be a Front-end Developer.</h3>

-- 👩‍💻 I’m currently working on **building an art portfolio with HTML, CSS and Javascript.**
+- 👩‍💻 I’m currently working on **making a full website with React.**

-- 📚 I’m currently learning **JavaScript!**
+- 📚 I’m currently learning **React!**

 - 👨‍🎓 I'm currently a first year student at [Una](https://una.br/) pursuing a degree in computer science.

 - 📫 How to reach me: **geraldo.pmj@gmail.com**

-- ⚡ About me: I'm an Archaeologist aspiring to be a Front-end Developer!
+- 👋 About me: I'm an Archaeologist aspiring to be a Front-end Developer!
 I also love photography, playing guitar/bass and go cycling on weekends.

 <h3 align="center">Languages:</h3>
 <p align="center">